-The other central quantity in this paper is the black hole formation efficiency ($\epsilon_{\mathrm{BH}}$), which is defined as the mass of the most massive object formed via collisions divided by the final stellar mass of the stellar system
+The other central quantity in this paper is the black hole formation efficiency ($\epsilon_{\mathrm{BH}}$), which is defined as the mass of the most massive object formed via collisions divided by the final stellar mass of the stellar system:

-We note in particular here that the gas mass is not being considered in the definition of $\epsilon_{\mathrm{BH}}$, particularly as we are not considering the effects of accretion, and possible effects of the gas are only included through its effect on the steepening of the gravitational potential.
-A more detailed treatment of the gas would lead to accretion and would make the system more dissipative overall, thereby increasing the masses of the most massive objects to form, though such a treatment is beyond the scope of the present paper.
+We note, in particular, that the gas mass is not being considered in the definition of $\epsilon_{\mathrm{BH}}$, especially as we are not considering the effects of accretion, whereas the possible effects of the gas are only included through its effect on the steepening of the gravitational potential.
+A more detailed treatment of the gas would lead to accretion and would make the system more dissipative overall, thereby increasing the masses of the most massive objects to form.
+However, such a treatment is beyond the scope of the present paper.